ahbadhon097/-NFS-Server-Provider-Huawei-Cloud/Integrating_NFS_with_CCE.md

 **Prerequisite:**

-* We've to make sure about the CCE cluster is actice in Huawei cloud console.
+* We've to make sure about the CCE cluster is running in Huawei cloud console.
-* And the require node has been pooled.
+* And the required number of node has been pooled.

 **Define a YAML file specifying the NFS server details and storage characteristics:**